Pola5h/Pola5h/README.md

-- 🔭 I’m currently working on [HCMSC](https://github.com/kzaman3055/HCMSC)
+- 🔭 I’m currently working on Inventory Management System and School Management System
 - 🌱 I’m currently working on and learning **Laravel, react, Python**

 - 👨‍💻 All of my information are available at [my portfolio](http://kzaman3055.github.io)